HobnobMancer/cazy_webscraper/README.md

 - Taxonomic classification (genus and species)

 **[Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank (PDB)](https://www.rcsb.org/):**
-- Protein structure files
-- *Structure files are written to disk, **not** stored in the local CAZyme database*
+- Protein structure files - *Structure files are written to disk, **not** stored in the local CAZyme database*

 **[Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/):**
-Retrieve the latest archaeal and bacterial taxonomic classifications (including complete lineages from kingdom to species) - available in `cazy_webscraper` verion >= 2.2.0.
+Retrieve the latest archaeal and bacterial taxonomic classifications (including complete lineages from kingdom to species)

-**`cazy_webscraper` faciltates extracting information from the local CAZyme database.**
+**`cazy_webscraper` facilitates extracting information from the local CAZyme database.**

-Protein sequences (retrieved from GenBank and/or UniProt) from the local CAZyme database for CAZymes matching the user specified criteria, and write to:
+Protein sequences (retrieved from GenBank and/or UniProt) from the local CAZyme database for CAZymes matching the user-specified criteria, and write to:
 - A single multisequence FASTA file
 - A FASTA file per extracted protein sequence
 - A local BLASTP database

-**The `cazy_webscraper` API facilitates interoggating the local CAZyme database.**
+**The `cazy_webscraper` API facilitates interrogating the local CAZyme database.**

 Please see the [full documentation at ReadTheDocs](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest).

 ## Updates

-**New in version 2.3.0**
+**New in version 3.0.0**
-* Downloading protein data from UniProt is several magnitudes faster than before - and should have fewer issues with using older version of `bioservices`
-    - Uses `bioservices` mapping to map directly from NCBI protein version accession to UniProt
-    - `cw_get_uniprot_data` not longer calls to NCBI and thus no longer requires an email address as a positional argument
-* Updated database schema: Changed `Genbanks 1--* Uniprots` to `Genbanks *--1 Uniprots`. `Uniprots.uniprot_id` is now listed in the `Genbanks` table, instead of listing `Genbanks.genbank_id` in the `Uniprots` table

-* Retrieve taxonomic classifications from UniProt
-    * Use the `--taxonomy`/`-t` flag to retrieve the scientific name (genus and species) for proteins of interest
-    * Adds downloaded taxonomic information to the `UniprotsTaxs` table

-* Improved clarrification of deleting old records when using `cw_get_uniprot_data`
-    - Separate arguments to delete Genbanks-EC number and Genbanks-PDB accession relationships that are no longer listed in UniProt for those proteins in the local CAZyme database for proteins whom data is downloaded from UniProt
-    - New args:
-        - `--delete_old_ec_relationships` = deletes Genbank(protein)-EC number relationships no longer in UniProt
-        - `--delete_old_ecs` = deletes EC numbers in the local db not linked to any proteins
-        - `--delete_old_pdb_relationships` = deletes Genbank(protein)-PDB relationships no longer in UniProt
-        - `--delete_old_pdbs` = deletes PDB accessions in the local db not linked to any proteins

-* Retrieve the local db schema
-    - New command `cw_get_db_schema` added.
-    - Retrieves the SQLite schema of a local CAZyme database and prints it to the terminal

-* Added option to skip retrieving the latest taxonomic classifications NCBI taxonomies
-    - By default, when retreiving data from CAZy, `cazy_webscraper` retrieves the latest taxonomic classifications for proteins listed under multiple tax
-    - To increase scrapping time, and to reduce burden on the NCBI-Entrez server, if this data is not needed (e.g. GTDB taxs will be use) this step can be skipped by using the new `--skip_ncbi_tax` flag.
-    - When skipping retrieval of the latest taxa classifications from NCBI, `cazy_webscraper` will add the first taxa retrieved from CAZy for those proteins listed under mutliple taxa
+* Simplified command-line interface with a single `cazy_webscraper` command with subcommands.
+* Significantly faster and less memory demanding compiling of a local CAZyme database.

 ## Documentation

 The full documentation can be found at [Read the Docs](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest).

-### Our paper: Implementation and demonstration of use
+### Citation: Implementation and demonstration of use

 For a full description of the operation and examples of use, please see our paper in (BioRxiv)[https://www.biorxiv.org/content/10.1101/2022.12.02.518825v1.full].